 - Like soft drinks, sugar-sweetened fruit drinks are packed with kilojoules and tend to offer few nutrients.
 There's mounting evidence that drinking sugar-sweetened beverages is associated with an increased risk of weight gain, and that they contribute to dental decay.
 Drinks that are both sugary and acidic – such as fizzy and energy drinks, as well as fruit juices and fruit drinks – tend to be the worst offenders.

-If you're after the convenience of a popper, choose one with no added sugar.
+If you're after the convenience of a popper, one with no added sugar is a better option.

 Juice poppers come in a range of sizes, generally from 125mL to 300mL.
-A serve of juice is defined as 125mL (half a cup), and most poppers we reviewed contained twice this amount.
+A serve of juice is defined as 125mL (half a cup), and most poppers contain twice this amount.